scottnonnenberg/blog/pages/posts/2016-03-10-star-wars-cards.md

 Cut to early 2015.
 After many game nights, I had realized that I really enjoyed serious board games, like [*Betrayal at House on the Hill*](https://boardgamegeek.com/boardgame/10547/betrayal-house-hill) and [*Scoville*](https://boardgamegeek.com/boardgame/145659/scoville).
 All the little details, the strategies, the competition or cooperation.
 And the novelty: no game was ever the same, due to randomness. *Betrayal* has 50 different scenarios which can happen after its mid-game 'haunting.'

 At the same time, I was reading [*The more beautiful world our hearts know is possible*](/four-books-for-greater-understanding/#the-more-beautiful-world-our-hearts-know-is-possible-2013).
-It brought up the point that you don’t need an underlying principle for everything you do.
-It was a new idea for me, because I’m a pretty driven guy.
+It brought up the point that you don't need an underlying principle for everything you do.
+It was a new idea for me, because I'm a pretty driven guy.
 Most things I do can be traced to some sort of self-improvement, or desire for excellence: fitness, nutrition, programming, non-fiction books, reading about various causes, etc. I was inspired to do something not connected to any principle.

 And it just so happened I was in the middle of an ancient data cleanup.
 Old file formats, like [*Ami Pro*](https://en.wikipedia.org/wiki/Am%C3%AD) school assignments from Elementary School and Junior high.
 Scanned, high-resolution images from High School in [*PaintShop Pro*](https://en.wikipedia.org/wiki/PaintShop_Pro) format.
 And then I found the *SW:CCG* card lists and deck ideas, a few saved images of the cards.